schwarzkopfb/mdbid/README.md

 # mdbid

 This package can be used to generate unique string identifiers in a _very_ performant way.
-The algorithm is identical with the one that [MongoDB](https://www.mongodb.com/) uses to create its document identifiers.
+The algorithm is identical to the one that [MongoDB](https://www.mongodb.com/) uses to create its document identifiers.

 ## Usage